Gizra/generator-hedley/app/templates/README.md

 5. Create an empty sites/default/files directory
 6. Makes a symlink within the /www/profiles directory to the /skeleton directory.
-7. Run the Drupal installer (Drush) using the GarmentBox profile.
+7. Run the Drupal installer (Drush) using the Skeleton profile.

 #### Warning!